What Will My Loved One Be Doing in Treatment?

 Your Family Counselor will work with you during the entire course of your loved one’s treatment, from intake to discharge, distributing relevant information and helping to facilitate visits.

-While the number of visits will depend on the length of time in treatment, families are encouraged to visit during the approved hours every Saturday.
+While the number of visits will depend on the length of time in treatment, families are encouraged to visit during the approved hours every other Wednesday.

 Family and friends are also encouraged to attend medallion ceremonies and other alumni events with their loved ones.